ammarhakim/gkyl-doc/source/gkyl/App/Collisions/collisionModels.rst

 Collision models in Gkeyll
 ++++++++++++++++++++++++++

-In Gkeyll we currently have two different collision operators, one is the Bhatnagar–Gross–Krook (BGK) collision operator and the other is the Dougherty operator.
+In Gkeyll we currently have two different collision operators for use in kinetic models: the Bhatnagar–Gross–Krook (BGK) and the Dougherty operators.
 We referred to the latter as the LBO for the legacy of Lenard-Bernstein.

 .. contents::

 BGK collisions
 --------------

-The BGK operator [Gross1956]_ is for the effect of collisions on species :math:`f_s` is
+The BGK operator [Gross1956]_ for the effect of collisions on the distribution of species :math:`f_s` is

 .. math::

   \left(\frac{\partial f_s}{\partial t}\right)_c = \sum_r\nu_{sr}
-  \left(f_s - f_{Msr}\right)
+  \left(f_{Msr} - f_s\right)

 where the sum is over all the species.
 The distribution functon :math:`f_{Msr}` is the Maxwellian